camiloyatet/SAS-codes/MacroSplitVariables.md

 # Macro for Spliting Variables
 This macro splits a variariable according to a given character and creates one variable for each value.
+It returns a narrow table

     %macro separar(input, output, variable, char);
     proc sql noprint; select (max(count(&variable,"&char")))+1 into :nvars from &input ;quit;